A Nonparametric Bayesian Framework for Uncertainty Quantification in Stochastic Simulation: Introduction

 \section{Introduction}

-Simulation is widely used in many applications to assess the performance of stochastic systems, e.g., manufacturing, supply chain and health care systems.
-The input models, defined as the driving stochastic processes in simulation experiments, are often estimated from finite real-world data.
-Therefore, there exist both input estimation error, called \textit{the input uncertainty}, and simulation estimation error, called \textit{the simulation uncertainty}.
-Ignoring either source of uncertainty could lead to unfounded confidence in the simulation assessment of system performance.
+Stochastic simulation is widely used in many applications to assess the performance of complex stochastic systems, e.g., manufacturing, supply chain and health care systems.
+For example, when we simulate a healthcare service system, the random patients interarrival and service times are characterized by input distributions.
+However, the \textit{input models}, defined as the driving stochastic processes in simulation experiments, are often estimated from finite real-world data.
+Therefore, there exist two sources of system performance estimation uncertainty, including: (1) the \textit{input uncertainty} which is the output variation due to input model estimation error, and (2) the \textit{simulation uncertainty} which is induced by the simulation estimation error due to finite simulation budget.
+Ignoring either source of uncertainty can lead to unfounded confidence in the simulation assessment of system performance.